 I couldn’t stop the sharp words from escaping my lips.
 I’d spent the day trying to dodge malicious gossip, and the pomp at dinner had gone longer than usual.
 Now, back in my apartments, the sickeningly pervasive scent of roses filled my head until it ached.

 Hope threw himself onto his favorite sofa and regarded me with a sour expression.
 “What have I done, now?”

 “Thanks to your intrigue with Lady Purity, we are subject to all manner of vicious slander.
 Lady Innocence came to me this morning, convinced that I had asked the Prince to send Lady Purity away.
 Despite my denials, nothing has stemmed the rumors of your dissatisfaction and my jealousy.”

 Hope lay back on the sofa and put up his feet.
 “You knew that this would be difficult, Grace.
-I need to take advantage of my proximity of the Prince, and use my influence before he begins another war.
-Lady Purity is the Prince’s mistress, so when she came to me I was obliged to take advantage of the opportunity.”
+I need to take advantage of my proximity of the Prince and use my influence, before he begins another war.
+It’s nearly impossible to get him alone, though.
+Lady Purity is the Prince’s mistress, so when she came to me, I was obliged to take advantage of the opportunity.”